Receive instant email alerts for Carillion news and RNS announcements.

 Gifts and hospitality.
 It is prohibited for a Carillion employee to offer or receive gifts or hospitality that could influence or be perceived to be capable of influencing the outcome of transactions or decisions relating to Carillion's business.
 There is a Gifts and Hospitality Policy.
 Insider trading.
 Those who have access to inside information are advised of their responsibilities under the insider dealing rules.
 There is a Carillion Insider Dealing Code.

 Conflicts of interest.
 All Carillion employees must disclose or seek direction on any issues that could potentially conflict with their responsibilities to the Company.
 There is a Conflicts of Interest Policy.

 Money laundering.
 Carillion aims to maintain high standards of conduct by preventing criminal activity through money laundering.
-There is a detailed Money Laundering Policy.
+There is a Money Laundering Policy.

-Universal Declaration on Human Rights.
-We support the belief that human rights are universal and adhere to the principles of human rights in our operations.
-We support the United Nations Declaration on Human Rights and work hard to ensure that in all areas of interaction with our employees, clients, suppliers, third parties, interviewees and joint venture parties that everyone is protected and treated absolutely fairly.
-Carillion has a Health and Safety Policy and an Equal
+Respect for Human Rights.
+Carillion supports the belief that human rights are universal and adheres to the principles of human rights in its operations.
+Carillion supports the United Nations Declaration on Human Rights and works hard to ensure that in all areas of interaction with its employees, clients, suppliers, third parties, interviewees and joint venture parties that everyone is protected and treated absolutely fairly.
+Carillion has a Health & Safety Policy and an Equal

 Opportunities and Diversity Policy.
 Law and regulation.
-Carillion respects the rule of law in all our dealings and has minimum standard compliance with all law and regulation to which our businesses are subject.
-We have legal compliance programmes for:
+Carillion respects the rule of law in all our dealings and has minimum standard compliance with all law and regulation to which its businesses are subject.
+Carillion has legal compliance programmes for:

 The Ethics and Business Integrity Policy is overseen by the Business Integrity Committee, and its implementation is reviewed annually by the Board.